 Form: From features dating ca. 1608-1610, fragments of at least six small double-handled bowls or escudillas from Muel and Barcelona have been found at James Fort.
 They are wheel-thrown and they have thick bases that are slightly convex on the exterior.
 Knife-trimmed above the base, the exterior walls gently flare outward and taper toward the vertical, v-sectioned rim.
 Two press-molded handles with foliated edges were applied horizontally on opposite sides of the exterior rim.

 Gutiérrez, Alejandra (2000) Mediterranean Pottery in Wessex Households (13th to 17th Centuries).
 BAR British Series 306.
 J. and E. Hedges, Oxford.

 Hurst, John G., David S. Neal, and H.J.E. van Beuningen (1986) Pottery Produced and Traded in North-West Europe, 1350–1650.
 Rotterdam Papers 6.
 Museum Boymans-van Beuningen, Rotterdam.

 Straube, Bly (2017) Jamestown, Virginia: Virginia Company Period.
 In Ceramics in America, Robert Hunter and Angelika Kuettner, editors.
-University Press of New England, Hanover, NH.
+University Press of New England for the Chipstone Foundation, Hanover, NH.